The demand for cross-platform mobile app platforms is rising at an unprecedented rate.

 Website: https://flutter.dev/

-Even though this tool has a declining search interest, it is the preferred multi-platform mobile app solution of about 85% of small businesses.
+Even though this tool has a declining search interest, it is the preferred multi-platform mobile app solution for about 85% of small businesses.

 Some of the most notable advantages of Apache Cordova are: